gregives/eleventy-load-website/src/usage.md

 There are four things that loaders can do for us:

 1. Find the `link` element in the HTML template.
-2. Load the Sass and convert the Sass into CSS.
+2. Load the Sass and convert it into CSS.
-3. Optionally, find dependencies (like images) in the CSS.
+3. Optionally, find dependencies (like background images) in the CSS.
-4. Output the CSS into a file.
+4. Save the CSS into a file.

 Let's install these loaders now.